logicalclocks/hops-docs/docs/overview/hopsWorks.rst

 ===========================
-HopsWorks
+Hopsworks
 ===========================

 .. contents:: Contents
   :local:
   :depth: 2

-HopsWorks is the UI front-end to Hops.
+Hopsworks is the UI front-end to Hops.
 It supports user authentication through either a native solution, LDAP, or two-factor authentication.
-There are both user and adminstrator views for HopsWorks.
+There are both user and adminstrator views for Hopsworks.
-HopsWorks implements a perimeter security model, where command-line access to Hadoop services is restricted, and all jobs and interactive analyses are run from the HopsWorks UI and Apache Zeppelin (an iPython notebook style web application).
+Hopsworks implements a perimeter security model, where command-line access to Hadoop services is restricted, and all jobs and interactive analyses are run from the Hopsworks UI and Apache Zeppelin (an iPython notebook style web application).

-HopsWorks provides first-class support for DataSets and Projects.
+Hopsworks provides first-class support for DataSets and Projects.
 Each DataSet has a home project.
 Each project has a number of default DataSets:

 -  *Resources*: contains programs and small amounts of data
 -  *Logs*: contains outputs (stdout, stderr) for YARN applications